tsyrulb/joinjoy-matching/README.md

 - Python 3.10 or above
 - A running instance of Azure SQL Database
 - Access to Zilliz Cloud (or Milvus) and Redis
-- Azure Blob Storage container and its connection string
 - (Optional) Docker for containerized deployment

 ## Installation & Setup